BonnyAD9/thedit/README.md

 # thedit

 **Terminal Hex EDITor**.
-Right now only works as hex viewer.
+Right now only works as interactive hex viewer or hexdump.
 I would like to make this into full interactive terminal hex editor in the future.

 <p align="center">
     <img src="https://github.com/user-attachments/assets/eadcffcb-0f14-4ea9-92f1-819b06b89cb6" />
 </p>

-The flag `--head` makes sure that only the first lines of the file that fit on the screen will be printed.

 **Colors** and the yellow header are automatically enabled when printing to terminal.
 The meaning is: